Jillian Bell: Accolades

 In 2010, Bell was nominated for a Primetime Emmy Award for Outstanding Writing for a Variety Series for her work in the writers' room on Saturday Night Live.
-In 2015, she was nominated for two MTV Movie Awards for Best Fight with Jonah Hill and Best Villain for her work on 22 Jump Street.
+In 2015, she was nominated for two MTV Movie Awards for her work on 22 Jump Street: Best Villain and, with co-star Jonah Hill, Best Fight.

 In 2019, she received the Fairbanks Award at the San Diego International Film Festival and the Next Wave Award at the Provincetown International Film Festival on Cape Cod, Massachusetts.